Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 Eyes Are Asymmetrical

-It can be disconcerting to have blepharoplasty finally, but your eyes don’t match after the procedure.
+Occasionally, a patient’s eyes will not match after the procedure.
 This problem can happen if the tissues are too reactive to the surgical approach or if the eyes react differently to the healing process.

 You Cannot Close Your Eyes Entirely

-Possibly the most significant risk of an eyelid lift is not being able to close your eyes thoroughly.
+Possibly the most significant risk of an eyelid lift is not being able to close your eyes thoroughly after surgery.
 This is a severe complication that can happen if the surgeon removes too much skin or places incisions in the wrong spot.

 This is a frequent problem with inexpensive eyelid lifts done overseas, so use extreme caution before going this route.